yagmurakarken/kuacc-guide/Useful Commands for Monitoring KUACC System/kuacc-nodes.md

 **6248:** node with Intel Gold 6248 cpu<br>
 **e52695:** node with Intel e52695 cpu<br>

 ⚠️⚠️⚠️ Some users needs to run their jobs on specific node.
 For example, on Intel Gold 6248 cpus.
-User can use 6248 feature in constraint flag and user limits jobs to run on 6248 cpus.
+User can use 6248 feature in constraint flag and user limits jobs to run on 6248 cpus.<br>
 ⚠️⚠️⚠️ Any feature can be added into node available feature list.

 Examples:<br>